Lay Off The Bros

 “Bro-Country”, the term, was first coined by Jody Rosen in New York magazine - in 2013.

 In Change Matters, we outline four factors that began impacting women’s representation in country music decades before that.
-We focused on systems within the radio industry itself that were more likely to have caused our current deep rooted issues than just some relatively new shift to a certain sound.
+We focus on systems within the radio industry itself that were more likely to have caused the current decline rather than just some relatively new shift to a certain sound.

 Gender is not a trend.
 The vast majority of listeners don’t dismiss music from entire gender groups.
-Not only would it not be very logical to assume that they do, but fans frequently remind us that they have the capacity to, and do, like music from all genders.
+Not only would it not be very logical to assume that they do, but fans frequently remind us that they have the capacity to, and do, like music from all genders… any many genres.

 The “Bro-Country” sound trend isn’t a cause to country radio’s lack of women.
-It’s much more likely that it simply became an unintended result.
+It’s much more likely an unintended result.

 So, lay off the bros.
 And add women back in.